aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-shapes/add-retrieve-copy-and-read-visio-shape-data/_index.md

 ### **Retrieve Programming Sample**
 The following piece of code retrieve the shape information from a Visio diagram.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-Shapes-RetrieveShapeInfo-RetrieveShapeInfo.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-Shapes-RetrieveShapeInfo-RetrieveShapeInfo.cs" >}}
 ## **Copy Shapes from an Existing Visio**
 Aspose.Diagram for .NET API allows developers to copy shapes from the source Visio page to the new Visio diagram page.
 It also supports copying group shapes.
 This article describes how to copy all shapes from the the source diagram page.